AELE LAW LIBRARY OF CASE SUMMARIES:

 Monthly Law Journal Article: Civil Liability for Sexual Assault and Harassment by Officers, 2008 (2) AELE Mo.
 L.J.
 101.

-to a woman's home to investigate her report that her child had been harassed
+woman's home to investigate her report that her child had been harassed at

-at school.
-Once inside, he allegedly pointed his gun at her and battered
+school.
+Once inside, he allegedly pointed his gun at her and battered and raped

-and raped her, telling her that he would kill her and her children if she
+her, telling her that he would kill her and her children if she reported the

-reported the incident.
-A federal appeals court ruled that the trial court
+incident.
+A federal appeals court ruled that the trial court correctly

-correctly dismissed claims against the police chief arising from the incident
+dismissed claims against the police chief arising from the incident as the

-as the plaintiff failed to show that the chief was deliberately indifferent
+plaintiff failed to show that the chief was deliberately indifferent or had

-or had notice of the risk that the officer would assault her.
-The officer's
+notice of the risk that the officer would assault her.
+The officer's prior

-prior disciplinary record, together with the other facts, was not enough
+disciplinary record, together with the other facts, was not enough to show that

-to show that the harm was reasonably foreseeable for purposes of a negligence
+the harm was reasonably foreseeable for purposes of a negligence claim against

 Five female Drug Court participants claimed that a male Lieutenant in the county Sheriff's Department sexually abused them while working as a "tracker" for the Drug Court.
 As part of his duties, he made home visits and inspections.
 A federal appeals court reversed the denial of qualified immunity to the defendant county sheriff, since the plaintiffs presented no real evidence that he had knowledge of the Lieutenant's sexual misconduct.
 S.M. v.
 Krigbaum, #14-3704, 808 F.3d 335 (8th Cir.
 2015).